Postgraduate Certificate in Midwifery Practice

 Further study options

-If you have completed your Postgraduate Certificate, or Complex Care, please contact Suzanne Miller (suzanne.miller@op.ac.nz) to plan your ongoing study.
+If you have completed your Postgraduate Certificate, please contact Suzanne Miller (suzanne.miller@op.ac.nz) to plan your ongoing study.

 If you have completed the pre-thesis Diploma courses (Pathway to Thesis: Midwifery Knowledge, and Pathway to Thesis: Midwifery Research Methodologies), please contact Suzanne Miller (suzanne.miller@op.ac.nz) for advice on enrolling in the Master of Midwifery.